energyPATHWAYS/EnergyPATHWAYS/doc/source/introduction.rst

 - Intelligent geo-locating of energy infrastructure assets
 - Supply curve functionality

-How can I use energyPATHWAYS?
+How Can I Use EnergyPATHWAYS?
 =============================

 The core model will be open source in perpetuity while the representations of energy systems created with the model are the IP of those authors and should be contacted directly.